sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 Check the great documentation to make sure this fits your situation!

-### Editing and interpreting the output of IQtree to use it in raxml
+### Edit and interpret the output of IQtree to use it in raxml

 This is a set of instructions to retrieve the best model of substitution selected by IQtree for a set of genes, and make a list of the gene names and a separate list of the corresponding model of substitution, in a format understood by raxml-ng.